 - held regular Open Meetings where issues central to the community are discussed.
 You can get a copy of these publications from the Forum.

-In 2008-9 the Forum conducted a study, funded by the Equality and Human Rights Commission (EHRC), to reserach the experience, degree of inclusion and needs of people who identify as LGB and are also members of Bristol’s diverse BME/Faith Communities.
+- in 2008-9 we conducted a study, funded by the Equality and Human Rights Commission (EHRC), to reserach the experience, degree of inclusion and needs of people who identify as LGB and are also members of Bristol’s diverse BME/Faith Communities.

 - commissioned a study, entitled ” Under One Sky ” brought together the testimony of BME LGBT people, as well as collecting the opinion of Bristol residents of all ages and walks of life, and culminated in the Report recently published.

-The Forum continues to act as a key consultee to the City’s administration, statutory, voluntary and community organisations like the NHS Bristol PCT, Fire and Rescue Service, Safety Scrutiny Commission, to mention but three, contributing 15 years of experience of campaigning and organising in Bristol to inform service and information provision services for LGBT communities.
+- continued to act as a key consultee to the City’s administration, statutory, voluntary and community organisations like the NHS Bristol PCT, Fire and Rescue Service, Safety Scrutiny Commission, contributing 26 years of experience of campaigning and organising in Bristol that informed service design and delivery, as well as information provision services for LGBT communities.

-Alongside its roles in campaigning, consultation and information provision, every year the Forum celebrate and supports the major events in the calendar of City’s LGBT life: LGBT History Month, IDAHO, Pride Bristol, the LGBT Film Festival, Trans Pride SouthWest and Trans Day of Remembrance.
+Alongside its roles in campaigning, consultation and information provision, every year the Forum celebrate and supports the major events in the calendar of City’s LGBT life: LGBT History Month, IDAHO, Bristol Pride, the LGBT Film Festival, Trans Pride SouthWest and Trans Day of Remembrance.